 Alongside our work on organofluorine chemistry, we also develop new reaction methodologies involving photoactivation.
 As most compounds do not themselves absorb light in the visible part of the spectrum, we take advantage of photocatalysis strategies wherein photocatalysts such as organic dyes or transition metal polypyridyl complexes like [Ru(bpy)3]2+ (bpy = 2,2ʹ-bipyridine) transfer energy either directly or via electron transfer to the substrates of interest.
 These processes, not only allow abundant and sustainable visible light to be used as an energy source in organic synthesis, but can also lead to unprecedented and exotic reactivity by giving access to reactive radical or ionic intermediates under remarkably mild conditions (typically room temperature using household desk lamps or LEDs).

-In one project line, we are focused on the development of new dual catalytic processes where light activation is combined with organocatalysis.
-Using such approaches, reactivities and selectivities that are complementary to existing processes can be obtained while the wide availability of chiral organocatalysts opens up opportunities for conducting otherwise challenging enantioselective photochemical reactions.
+In one project line, we are focused on the development of new methodologies where light activation is combined with NHC organocatalysis.
+Using such approaches, reactivities and selectivities that are complementary to existing NHC-catalysed processes can be obtained while the wide availability of chiral organocatalysts opens up opportunities for conducting otherwise challenging enantioselective photochemical reactions.
+In recent work, we have introduced Photo-NHC catalysis as a strategy for expanding the scope of carbonyl photochemical reactions to substrates at the carboxylic acid oxidation level.
+In this process, the NHC organocatalyst can be considered a "transient aryl group" that temporarily changes the absorption characteristics and excited state properties of the carbonyl function during the catalytic cycle.

 We are grateful to the following funding agencies for generous financial support: